jluxenberg/jluxenberg.github.io/resume.md

 Director of Engineering <span class="len">September 2018 - September 2019</span>
 * Lead a team of frontend, backend, and data engineers focused on scaling Scoot's operations around the globe
+* Worked closely with my peers in product and design leadership to build a combined organization
+* Championed the adoption of OKRs to improve our planning process
 * Acquired by Birds Rides, Inc.

 Engineering Manager <span class="len">April 2018 - September 2018</span>